Medicine and technology go hand in hand whether we realize it or not.

 With “Portal technology” they can even view the same records with their doctor during a virtual appointment.

-These technologies are particularly useful for those living in more rural areas who have to travel or potentially receive second rate care, and those who unable to get an appointment due to other commitments.
+These technologies are particularly useful for those living in more rural areas who have to travel or potentially receive second-rate care, and those who are unable to get an appointment due to other commitments.